-Note : Attempt five questions in all, selecting two questions from each unit.
-Question No.1 is compulsory (short answer type.
+Note: Attempt five questions in all, selecting one question from each unit.
+Question No.1 is compulsory (short answer type).
 Nine questions are to be set spread over the entire syllabus.
 All questions carry equal marks.

-General characters and diversity of Gymnosperms (seed plants without fruits).

-Pilger and Melchior's (1954) system of classification.
+General characters, origin and evolution of Gymnosperms Geological Time Table; Evolution of Seed Habit.
+Pilger and Melchior's (1954) system of classification of Gymnosperms.